21 Mar Budget Summary Small Report 2013/14

 Blind person’s allowance: £2,160

-Income limit for allowances for age related allowances: £26,100
+The income limit for allowances for age-related allowances: £26,100

 Income Tax Bands and Rates

 Savings rate* (10%) – 0 to £2,790

 Basic rate (20%) – 0 to £32,010

 Higher rate (40%) – £32,011 to £150,000